-Conflicts of interest between officers, employees, directors, their related interests, customerborrowers, and NWWVT will be avoided.
+Conflicts of interest between officers, employees, directors, their related interests, borrowers, and NWWVT will be avoided.

-Loans to immediate family members of a lending officer by that officer will need to be approved by loan committee Loan Committee, executive director and the board.
+Loans to immediate family members of a lending officer will need to be approved by Loan Committee, executive director and the board.

 Soliciting or accepting tangible property, or services, or anything of value as a gift or a condition to a transaction will be prohibited.